Edian-the-professional-idiot/Packfortheharem/README.md

-# Ed's ModpackCustomConfigs

-# v1.0.2
-last upload test due to config file issue

-# v1.0.1
- Updated modpack to include config files
+# here you go nerds, read

 # v1.0.0

  I've already set configs I thought is good for everyone, but some instructions for some specific ones (graphics related mostly) will be listed below if needed.

 ##  After making any changes to the configs below, make sure you restart the game ##

+Any changes that are available in a config file for any mod can be changed using the following options:
+    - config files can be found in the folder: BepInEx/config/(somename-LOOK FOR MOD NAME.cfg) - I don't know where the thunderstore mod manager places this folder, I recommend using r2modman over thunderstore app
+    - or if using r2modman, click config editor and search for the mod name

  HDLethalCompany - I set the config to 1080p medium settings.
 If you want change them, view the readme on the mod's thunderstore listing, very informative. https://thunderstore.io/c/lethal-company/p/Sligili/HDLethalCompany/.
 If the link is dead, search the mods name in the website.

  Custom Tv - should be set Dbz abridged movies

  Helmet_Cameras - max settings

- HotbarPlus - emotes rebound to F1 & F2, 6 slot hot bar \
+ HotbarPlus - emotes rebound to F1 & F2, 4 slot hot bar \
-    - can be changed in BepInEx Folder/config/FlipMods.HotbarPlus.cfg

  MoreEmotes - More emotes bound F3-F8, also v shows emote wheel \
-    - can be rebound in BepInEx Folder/config/

  ToggleMute = keybind CapsLock

  - INCLUDED MODs \
 BepInEx-BepInExPack-5.4.2100 \